 - The adjustment for Building Age is based

-on the age of the buildings relative to the subject property.
+on the buildings' age relative to the subject property.
 Older

 properties receive a negative adjustment, while newer ones receive a